Maapel/LearnX/INFO.md

 AI/ML Integration: API calls to a large language model (LLM) like Google's Gemini or OpenAI's GPT for content structuring.

-Web Scraping: Axios and Cheerio for simple, static web pages.
+Web Scraping: The 'google-it' package for search result acquisition.

 Deployment: The project will be containerized with Docker and hosted on AWS.